kampro/kampro.github.io/_drafts/rxswift.md

 ## Subjects

-While an `Observable` has an output only (it can only emit values), an subject is an `Observable` that can add new values to the squence dynamically. *RxSwift* has four kinds of subjects
+While an `Observable` has an output only (it can only emit values), a subject is an `Observable` that can add new values to the sequence dynamically. *RxSwift* has four kinds of subjects

 * `BehaviourSubject` - the subject will emit to the observers the most recent element (or an error if it is the last state of the subject) and any other elements emitted later on
 * `PublishSubject` - the subject will emit to the observers every element emitted after the observer subscribed